 2. Leverage CRM analytics for better data control

-Managers need easy and centralized access to the data that underpins every and deal.
-It’s the only way to truly understand whether are being met.
+Managers need easy and centralized access to the data that underpins every sales activity and deal.
+It’s the only way to truly understand whether sales quotas are being met.

 The data recorded in your CRM is a rich source of insights just waiting to be leveraged.
 This information can help you identify sales bottlenecks while enabling managers to automatically track reps’ progress towards meeting their quotas.